 Jalina King is a mother to not one rainbow baby, but two.
-After struggling through miscarriage and infertility to conceive her first son, she realised she wanted to share her experiences and the unique lessons she learned with others who are challenged by infertility, and started It Take Three, an online resource for inspiration, education, and encouragement through infertility and loss.
+After struggling through miscarriage and infertility to conceive her first son, she realised she wanted to share her experiences and the unique lessons she learned with others who are challenged by infertility, and started This Side of If, an online resource for inspiration, education, and encouragement through infertility and loss.

 In this post, she shares with us, the emotional impact of a rainbow baby pregnancy after infertility.
-To read more about her story, check out her blog.
+To read more about her story, check out her About page.

 Who would have thought infertility would have robbed me of the joy of pregnancy?

 My husband and I struggled for nearly 3 years to conceive our first son.
 We didn’t even get pregnant for 2.5 years, only to miscarry at 7 weeks.
 No combination of words can describe the grief or isolation of losing someone you never had a chance to meet, but who already had a name, a bedroom in your home, and a place in your heart.

 When I received a positive pregnancy test result only 5 months later, it was with mixed emotions.
 Instead of using one of the clever pregnancy reveals I had planned for my husband over the years, I stared at him in disbelief, speechless, mouth agape.